patthiel/linode-test/README.md

 # Testing @ Linode

 Hello Linode candidate!
-We are constantly looking for the best candidates, and we have found that, for QA related roles, the usual technical aptitude tests are not indicative of a candidate's success in the role.
+We are constantly looking for the best people and we've found, for test engineers, the usual rigid technical aptitude tests are not indicative of a candidate's success in the role.
 Instead, we've come up with a small project that will allow you to more freely demonstrate your abilities as a test engineer!

 # The Challenge

 Weather -- it's all the rage these days.
 Kids, teenagers, adults and even old folks are finding themselves checking it out.
-At Linode we've discovered that, occassionally, weather (RESTful) services aren't entirely accurate.
+At Linode we care about the CLOUD, and we've discovered that, occassionally, weather (RESTful) services aren't entirely reliable.
 We think they are in dire need of TESTING!

 # Instructions